VLSIDA/OpenRAM/README.md

 - Yusu Wang is porting parameterized cells to new technologies.
 - Brian Chen created early prototypes of the timing characterizer.
 - Jeff Butera created early prototypes of the bank layout.

+If I forgot to add you, please let me know!

 * * *